calabash/calabash-ios/README.md

 2. Install calabash-cucumber gem
   - `gem install calabash-cucumber`

-3. Setup your project for Calabash-iOS  (remember the "Important notice above").
+3. Setup your project for Calabash-iOS.
   - `calabash-ios setup`
   (Answer the questions and read the output :)